Prelude to the Mishima Incident: 1969 (Shōwa 44)

-Mishima, who had been learning Iaijutsu since 1965, arranged for seven or eight cadre Tatenokai members to also learn Iaijutsu in May, and provided Japanese swords to nine members, Hiroshi Mochimaru (持丸博), Masakatsu Morita, Kiyoshi Kuramochi (倉持清), Shunsaku Fukuda (福田俊作), Toshio Fukuda (福田敏夫), Taketoshi Katsumata (勝又武校), Akihiro Hara (原昭弘), Masahiro Ogawa (小川正洋), and Masayoshi Koga (小賀正義), for form a "suicide squad" (決死隊, Kesshi-tai) capable of slashing.
+Mishima, who had been learning Iaijutsu since 1965, arranged for seven or eight cadre Tatenokai members to also learn Iaijutsu in May, and provided Japanese swords to nine members, Hiroshi Mochimaru, Masakatsu Morita, Kiyoshi Kuramochi (倉持清), Shunsaku Fukuda (福田俊作), Toshio Fukuda (福田敏夫), Taketoshi Katsumata (勝又武校), Akihiro Hara (原昭弘), Masahiro Ogawa, and Masayoshi Koga, for form a "suicide squad" (決死隊, Kesshi-tai) capable of slashing.
 From May 23 to 26, special training was held for the 100 Tatenokai members under the direction of Colonel Yamamoto.
 Shortly before this, Mishima had met with Chief Cabinet Secretary Shigeru Hori together with Colonel Yamamoto, through the intermediation of Kinemaro Izawa (伊沢甲子麿).

-In late June, Mishima, Colonel Yamamoto, and five of Yamamoto's subordinates dined together in a private room at the restaurant in the Hilltop Hotel (山の上ホテル, Yamanoue Hotel).
+In late June, Mishima, Colonel Yamamoto, and five of Yamamoto's subordinates dined together in a private room at the restaurant in the Hilltop Hotel (山の上ホテル).
 Mishima explained the Tatenokai's detailed plan for the defense of the Imperial Palace, and urged Colonel Yamamoto to make a decision, saying, "We have already formed a Kesshi-tai, I had provided Japanese swords to nine members."
-The five JSDF officers agreed with Mishima, but Colonel Yamamoto disagreed, saying, "We should first train in close combat (白兵戦, hakuhei-sen) to prepare for that day.
+The five JSDF officers agreed with Mishima, but Colonel Yamamoto disagreed, saying, "We should first train in hand-to-hand combat (白兵戦, hakuhei-sen) to prepare for that day.
 And not to charge in ourselves, but to stop rioters from breaking in."

 The JSDF officers pressed Colonel Yamamoto, shouting, "Coward!
 Are you going to betray us?" but Mishima stopped them.
 After a moment of silence, Mishima, with a look of suppressed righteous anger on his face, burned a piece of paper on an ashtray on which were written the three rules of the plan, including "Enter the Imperial Palace and defend it to the death."
 After Colonel Yamamoto finished explaining the tentative plan for the next training, Mishima proposed a plan to conduct the exercise at the Prime Minister's official residence, but Colonel Yamamoto, fearing the critical eyes of the JSDF in the media, immediately refused, saying, "That's no good."
 In July, Colonel Yamamoto was promoted to vice principal of the JGSDF Research School, and gradually he had less time to devote to guiding and supporting the Tatenokai.